 Visitation exceptions will be made for end-of-life care.
 Parents and guardians accompanying a child (under 17) to a pediatric appointment or ED visit will be limited to one adult.

 Visitor exceptions must still pass screening.
 Visitor permission is at the discretion of our care teams and only specific and predefined circumstances may be granted.

 Subscribe to updates from New London Hospital.

 Currently, New London Hospital (NLH) is providing testing for symptomatic individuals at our drive-up testing site.
 An order from your primary care provider is required -for appointment scheduling.
 Some of the key symptoms that determine this decision include fever, cough, chest congestion, significant fatigue, loss of taste or smell and shortness of breath.
-The NH Department of Health and Human Services opened several testing sites throughout the state, with the closest one in Claremont.
+The NH Department of Health and Human Services opened several testing sites throughout the state, with the closest locations in Concord or Lebanon.
 Registration for these testing sites is available on this state webpage.